 On our way back to the car we actually bumped into a much nicer viewpoint (photo on the right below), where we could enjoy the pastel colored sky on our own.

-6. Visit the Goosenecks Overlook – One of the easiest things to do in Capitol Reef
+6. Visit the Goosenecks Overlook – One of the best panorama points in Capitol Reef

 The hike to Goosenecks Overlook in Capitol Reef National Park is not much of a hike at all, and the round trip can be completed in as little as 5-10 minutes.